Mineshafter61/Freshmore/Physical World/5_2_Rigid body.md

 ## Rigid Body
-- Extended, nondeformable object in which the relative locations of all particles of which the object is composed remain **constant**
+- Extended, non-deformable object in which the relative locations of all particles of which the object is composed remain **constant**
 	- No shape change when forces are applied
 ### Translational Motion
 - External force acts on center of mass (CM)